 Offered on demand.
 A study of the people and ideas which have influenced science: the philosophy of their periods; the economic conditions leading to scientific advancement and the works of the foremost scientists in this field.
-(PR: A total of twelve hours in Physical Science, Physics, and Chemistry courses)

 470 Practicum.
 4 hrs.